dotlang/language/README.md

 - You can manage inside a binary buffer and use it as differetn variables.
 ```
 var x: buffer = allocate(16)
-var p1: &int = getPointer[int](buffer, 0)
+var p1: int = getPointer[int](buffer, 0)
-var p2: &int = getPointer[int](buffer, 8)
+var p2: int = getPointer[int](buffer, 8)
 ;if buffer was defined as val, you could only create val here.
 var i1: int = p1
 var i2: int = p2
 ;convert var to val with assignment
 val i3: int = p2
 ```
-- Note that you can even use `getOffset` to place a whole tuple on top of a binary.
+- Note that you can even use `getPointer` to place a whole tuple on top of a binary.
 This might be useful in some performance cases.
 There are two categories of types: Named and unnamed.
 An unnamed type is defined using existing language constructs.
 For example these are some unnmaed types: `int, array[string], {x:int, y:float}, int|string`.
 A named type is defined using `type` statement: `type MyInt := int`.